 Whether you’re looking to take the kids outside for a good run around to burn off some excess energy, enjoy an educational day out or go on an exciting adventure, Leeds is a one-stop shop when it comes to great family days out.
 With a range of activities suitable for all ages, there’s something for everyone from the little ones to the grandparents.
-Read on to find out more about our favourite family days out in Leeds.
+Read on to learn more about our favourite family days in Leeds.

 Leeds Industrial Museum at Armley Mills

-The number 15 bus runs between Leeds station and Armley Mills Museum.
+Buses operate between Leeds station and Armley Mills Museum.
 Those with older children might enjoy the 30-minute walk along the canal towpath.

 Leeds City Museum

 For those looking to stay in the heart of the city, the Leeds City Museum offers a great chance to explore both local history and world history.
 This includes everything from natural history to exhibits from the ancient world.
 There’s also an engaging range of temporary exhibits sure to amaze and inspire.
 Younger children may enjoy the weekly Saturday crafts club held in the museum.
 There are also family activities that run throughout the school holidays.
 If your little ones love art, you might also want to visit the Leeds Art Gallery just around the corner and add in a café stop for drinks and cake.
 With no entry fee, it is one of our favourite free things to do in Leeds.

 A short 10-minute walk from Leeds station, it’s easy to reach Leeds City Museum.